 Barchart gives us a good look stocks that are plummeting and show big downside risk.
 Retail, travel, among a host of companies we’re used to seeing soar.
-With President Biden making scary nuclear deals with Iran to get the price of oil down temporarily and China buying coal and Russian oil, Chinese corporations will find their labor situation better, with lower energy prices and improved competitiveness on world markets.
+With President Biden making scary nuclear deals with Iran to get the price of oil down and China buying coal and Russian oil, Chinese corporations will find their labor situation better, with lower energy prices and improved competitiveness on world markets.
 US companies with a very high US dollar will find it tough to compete.

 The key to this is oil production is at maximum unless US oil production is rekindled, and the Biden camp has vowed solemnly to stop them.
-With the US dollar rising, and China imports flowing into the US, US company are in tough for the rest of this year and into 2022, until the Republicans can act to stop the bleeding.
+With the US dollar rising, and China imports flowing into the US, US companies are in tough for the rest of this year and into 2022, until the GOP can act to stop the bleeding.